e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-15-Software_Development_Philosophy.md

   - list up problems on the board every team member can see naturally
 - keep documents up to date

+# Storategies

+- tracer bullet development (incremental development approach)
+  - overview
+    - implement throughout the system to make sure the entire system works at least partially properly as fast as possible
+    - then gradually adjust and augment the implementation
+  - pros
+    - can get feedback fast
+    - can have integration platform
+  - cautions
+    - don't forget to augment the abstraction/concept along with additional features if necessary
+      - features should be in range of the abstraction/concept for consitency
+  - opposite storategies
+    - implement frontend all, implement backend all, then integrate them at once

+# DX

+- don't make utility tools only for your local environment
+  - i.e. make utility tools to help team members develop efficiently
+  - e.g. scripts to create data to check if the app works properly

+# Coding

+- ETC principle; Easier to Change
+  - good design is easier to change than bad design
+  - every design principle out there is simply a special case of ETC.
+- DRY principle; Don't Repeat Yourself
+  - every piece of knowledge must have a single, unambiguous, authoritative representation within a system
 # Testing

 - write test code putting high priority on KISS principle